pkarsy/ds3231-toit/README.md

 - For a project having NTP(internet) time and we want the RTC as a backup, the DS3231 is already extremely accurate.
-- For projects expecting to be mostly without wifi, the aging correction can be useful, but a 1 minute error per year can still be insignificant for many applications (irrigation timer comes to mind).
+- For projects expecting to be mostly without wifi, the aging correction can be useful, but a 1 minute error per year can still be insignificant (irrigation timer comes to mind).
 Usually the calculation of the aging setting is hard to measure correctly and seems (according to internet sources) to be temperature dependend (I am not sure about this).